Carlos Bianchi: Biography

 Born in Buenos Aires, Bianchi was raised in a middle-class family.
 In 1972, he married Margaret Mary Pilla, and they had two children: Mauro Carlos and Brenda.
 Now has four grandchildren: Paul, Carlos and Louis (who are sons of Mauro) and Mateo (son of Brenda and Huracán defender Eduardo Dominguez).
 His father worked in a sales position in which Carlos regularly helped until he made his debut as a player in first-division football for Vélez Sarsfield, the club which he was a fan of.

 During his tenure as coach of Vélez Sarsfield he was known as the "Virrey" (viceroy, in Spanish), named by sports writer Victor Hugo Morales.
 The reason is based on footballing and historical grounds, as Bianchi obtained several titles as a player and coach with Vélez Sarsfield.
-The club is located in the neighbourhood of Linier,s alluding to the Virrey Liniers, who was in command of the Viceroyalty of the Río de la Plata by early 1800.
+The club is located in the neighbourhood of Liniers alluding to the Virrey Liniers, who was in command of the Viceroyalty of the Río de la Plata by early 1800.